Kırıkkale (electoral district)

 Kırıkkale is an electoral district of the Grand National Assembly of Turkey.
 It elects sıx members of parliament (deputies) to represent the province of the same name for a four-year term by the D'Hondt method, a party-list proportional representation system.

 Members

 Population reviews of each electoral district are conducted before each general election, which can lead to certain districts being granted a smaller or greater number of parliamentary seats.
-Kırklareli's seat allocation has been three seats since 1999.
+Kırıkkale's seat allocation has been three seats since 1999.